Understanding Liver Disease in Dogs

 The liver plays a crucial role in maintaining a dog's overall health and well-being, serving as a vital organ with multiple functions.
 Much like in humans, a dog's liver is responsible for essential tasks such as detoxification, metabolism, and the production of important proteins.
 It also plays a key role in digestion by producing bile, which aids in the breakdown of fats.

-Understanding the importance of liver health and being mindful of potential issues can contribute significantly to the overall well-being of dogs.
+Understanding the importance of liver health and being mindful of potential issues can contribute significantly to the overall well-being of dogs as they age.

 Symptoms of Liver Disease in Dogs